IntentArchitect/Intent.Modules.NET/Modules/Intent.Modules.Eventing.MassTransit/README.md

 This module consumes your `Eventing Model`, which you build in the `Eventing Designer` and generates the corresponding MassTransit implementation:

-* MassTransit Message Broker implimentation.
+* MassTransit Message Broker implementation.
 * Message Publishing.
 * Message Consumption.
-* Multitenancy Finbuckle integration.
+* Multi-tenancy Finbuckle integration.
 * `app.settings` configuration.
 * Dependency Injection wiring.
 * Telemetry support.